ChimeHQ/ChimeKit/Sources/ChimeKit/Documentation.docc/Sandboxing.md

 ## Process Service

-ChimeKit includes a system for running executables outside of a sandbox.
-It is based on [ProcessService](https://github.com/ChimeHQ/ProcessService).
-By default, ChimeKit depends on ProcessService in a way that **should** cause Xcode to copy ProcessSeviceContainer.framework into any client target.
-But, that behavior is both opaque and implicit.
-It's important that, if you need out-of-sandbox support, you verify that ProcessService is being integrated correctly for your extension bundle.
+ChimeKit includes a system for running executables outside of a sandbox. `HostProtocol` contains a facility for inspecting the user's shell environment and running processes on an extension's behalf.